-I've been making my own homemade salad dressing for a long time.
-Our long-standing favorite used to be this Moroccan Vinaigrette, and then this homemade vinaigrette salad dressing that you can make 5 ways, but now we have a new favorite - 5 ingredient salad dressing.
+I’ve been making my own homemade salad dressing for a long time.
+Our long-standing favorite used to be this Moroccan Vinaigrette, and then this homemade vinaigrette salad dressing that you can make 5 ways, but this nutritional yeast dressing is a great one as well.

 And let me say that if you aren’t making your own homemade salad dressing yet, I hope that this post gets you motivated to do so.